Mental Health Committee

 Meetings

 The Mental Health committee meets on the third Thursday of the month from 1:00-2:00 pm.
 All committee meetings are open to the public.
-Partnership committee meetings have been held virtually using the Zoom platform since May 2020.
 Visit the Partnership calendar to view committee meeting dates, times and Zoom links.

 Local Hotlines & Walk-in Services